 - 1. Either owned or under written Agreement, sufficient facilities to execute the business plan presented in Operator's Application.
+Business activities will not be conducted in the public areas of the Airport terminal building, FBO, or leased spaces of other tenants without written approval of the Commission.
 Said facilities shall include: - a.
-Area capable of holding the passenger load for type Aircraft used and meeting applicable fire code re: occupancy load. - b.
+Area capable of holding the passenger load for type Aircraft used and meeting applicable fire code re: occupancy load.

+- b.
 Adequate facilities for administrative processing of forecasted customers. - c.
 Access to restroom facilities. - d.
 Adequate vehicle parking spaces available for passengers and employees in close proximity to the administrative area. - 2.
-Have available for rental, either owned or under written Lease to Operator at least two certified and currently airworthy Aircraft available for rental to qualified customers - 3.
-Aircraft fleet must consist of at least one aircraft certified for IFR operations. - 4.
-Have a properly certificated pilot capable of conducting flight checks of prospective renters available. - 5.
-Provide adequate facilities for servicing the Aircraft or enter into an agreement with an Aircraft maintenance Operator to provide this service. - 6.
-Provide permanently assigned tie down or inside storage area for Aircraft. - 7.
+Have available for rental, either owned or underwritten Lease to Operator at least one certified and currently airworthy Aircraft available for rental to qualified customers. - 3.
+Have a properly certificated pilot capable of conducting flight checks of prospective renters available. - 4.
+Provide adequate facilities for servicing the Aircraft or enter into an agreement with an Aircraft maintenance Operator to provide this service. - 5.
+Provide permanently assigned tie down or inside storage area for Aircraft. - 6.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 8.
-Remain open during the hours approved by the Director.

-9. Possess a valid business license issued by the State of Georgia.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 7.
+Service to be available by phone or email during reasonable operating hours. - 8.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia.